 tools.browser.vision lets the browser(screenshot, question=…) action auto-chain the screenshot into the vision model (tools.read_image.model or the active main model) and return the answer instead of the file path.
 When false (default), screenshot always returns the path and a hint pointing at read_image so the LLM can decide whether to pay for vision per call.
 Useful to turn on in an exploratory profile; keep off in watchdog/gateway profiles so the agent doesn't burn vision tokens silently.

-tools.read_image.auto_resize downscales any image whose longer edge exceeds max_edge (default 1568 px, matches Anthropic's recommendation) before base64-encoding to the model.
+Image resizing is automatic: any image whose longer edge exceeds 1568 px (Anthropic's recommended bound) is downscaled before base64-encoding to the model.
 Vision-model cost scales with resolution — a 4K screenshot costs ~9× more tokens than its 1568-px version for the same content.
 Aspect ratio is preserved, PNG-with-alpha stays PNG, everything else rounds-trips through JPEG q=85.
 SVG (vector) is skipped.
-Set max_edge: 0 to disable entirely, or bump it if you work with detail-heavy images (charts, fine text) where the default is too aggressive.
+Not a knob — it is a fixed constant (alpi.tools.read_image.MAX_EDGE).

 tools.tts.voice selects the Edge TTS voice used by the tts tool.
 Any Microsoft Neural voice id is valid (es-ES-AlvaroNeural, en-US-AriaNeural, fr-FR-DeniseNeural, ...).
 Output is an MP3 cached under ~/.alpi/cache/tts/<hash>.mp3 — same text + voice reuses the cached file.
 Edge TTS runs against a free Microsoft endpoint (no API key), so there's no per-call cost.
-To use a different voice per call the agent can pass voice=... directly without touching config. alpi setup → Voice gives you a curated shortlist (10 common-language voices) plus a "custom" entry to type any voice id, and toggles autoplay in one place.
+To use a different voice per call the agent can pass voice=... directly without touching config. alpi setup → Voice gives you a curated shortlist (10 common-language voices) plus a "custom" entry to type any voice id.

 rate and pitch are config-only (not per-call args) — persistent prosody defaults.
 Leave empty for neutral.
 Text is capped at 1000 chars (~1 minute); longer input is rejected.
-Output format is auto-picked: MP3 in TUI, OGG (Opus) on gateway surfaces for Telegram voice-note compatibility.
-OGG requires ffmpeg.
+Output is always MP3.

 tools.stt.{model,language} control the stt tool backed by faster-whisper running on CPU.
 First call downloads the model weights (~40 MB for tiny, ~150 MB for base, ~500 MB for small, ~1.5 GB for medium, ~3 GB for large-v3) into ~/.cache/huggingface/ and keeps them forever.
 Pick the smallest model that meets your accuracy bar — base is the sweet spot for spoken messages/voice notes; small or above for podcasts/meetings. language defaults to "" (auto-detect); set to an ISO code (en, es, fr, ...) only when auto-detect fails on short clips.